prjctimg/huetiful/readme.md

 ```

-You can check the library on [JSR here]()

 ## Use

-These examples are only compatible with version 3.x and upwards.
+These examples are only compatible with version `3.x.x` and upwards.
 Versions prior to that are deprecated.

 ### Color conversion